 Get the news you want from Penguin Random House

 "Marvelous….Taylor’s intellectual grasp never fails."–The New Yorker

 About Alan Taylor

-Born and raised in Maine, Alan Taylor teaches American and Canadian history at the University of California, Davis.
-His books include The Divided Ground, Writing Early American History, American Colonies, and William Cooper’s Town, which won the Bancroft and Pulitzer… More about Alan Taylor
+Born and raised in Maine, Alan Taylor teaches American and Canadian history at the University of Virginia.
+His books include The Divided Ground, Writing Early American History, American Colonies, and William Cooper’s Town, which won the Bancroft and Pulitzer prizes… More about Alan Taylor

 Published by Vintage Aug 27, 1996| 576 Pages| 5-3/16 x 8| ISBN 9780679773009